HatchetGames/GUI-Project/README.md

 <b>Installation Instructions:</b>

-Download the Installer.
+Download the Installer, it is called Setup.iss

+Run the installer.

-Run the installer and run the .exe file in the new folder.
+Once installation is finished, locate the new folder and run the .exe file and enjoy!

 <b>Contribution Guidelines:</b>